RivaD2/RivaD2/README.md

 ## Hi, I'm Riva Davidowski :wave:

-### I am a JavaScript engineer who has a passion for frontend technologies and web accessibility
+**I am a JavaScript engineer who has a passion for:**

+ - frontend technologies
+ - code reviews
+ - crafting stellar PR's
+ - learning about web performance and accessibility
+ - working with new tools and languages (GraphQL, Docker and TypeScript are recent ones I've been working with)

 #### Tools | Languages | Frameworks | Libaries:
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)